Catoosa Small Animal Hospital was established in 1980 by Dr. Steve Weir, and was located off the highway in a smaller facility. In 1982,

 Our regular office hours are as follows: (adjusted during

-- Monday and Thursday: 7:00 AM-8:00 PM
+- Monday, Tuesday,Wednesday, Thursday: 7:00 AM-8:00 PM

 - Friday: 7:00 AM to 6:00 PM

 - Saturday: 8:00AM to Noon

-Our late hours on Mondays and Thursdays, and our Saturday hours are intended to help families in which
+Our late hours are on Mondays, Tuesdays, Wednesdays and Thursdays, and our Saturday hours are intended to help families in which

 both the husband and wife work.
 In addition, for your convenience, you are always welcome to drop off your pet in the morning on your way to work, and pick him up that evening on your way home.
 We

 will gladly look your pet over and call you at work to recommend any needed treatment or explain what we find.

-If you have an emergency and need to see a doctor outside of regular hours, simply call the regular clinic number (266-4090) and you will be instructed on how to
+If you have an emergency and need to see a doctor outside of regular hours, pleaser call the Animal Emergency Center in Tulsa.

 Once again, thank you for choosing us as your veterinarians.
 We will strive to provide your pets with the quality, compassionate, and

 cost-effective care that they need and deserve.